DitaAjiPratama/native-realtime-chat/README.md

 A Super Simple Native RealTime Chat With PHP (mysqli), MariaDB (MySQL), and JS.

 Requirement:
-1. Web Server (Apache, Nginx, Lighttpd)
+1. Web Server (Apache, Nginx, or Lighttpd)
 2. MariaDB or MySQL
 3. PHP with msqli